David Vychodil

-David Vychodil (born March 25, 1980 in Ostrava, Czechoslovakia, now the Czech Republic) is a Czech professional ice hockey player.
+David Vychodil (born March 25, 1980, in Ostrava, Czechoslovakia) is a Czech professional ice hockey player.

 Career

 He began his notable career playing junior level and later on when he was spotted by senior head coach Vladimir Vůjtek also senior level in his native Czech Republic for HC Vitkovice.
 In spring 1999 Vychodil was selected for the U20 Czech National Team by Jaroslav Holík.
 In 2000 the WJC was held in Sweden and the Czech junior team won the gold medal for the first time in the history unfortunately Vychodil was 8th defenceman and didn't play any games.
 He spent his first professional year with Jaroslav Holík as a head coach in Dukla Jihava and won the league title, before moving to North America in the end of the year 2000.
 On arrival, he began playing junior-level hockey for the Sioux City Musketeers of the USHL, the highest level of junior hockey in the United States.
 In January 2001 Vychodil won the trophy for USHL Offensive Player of the week.

 During summer 2001, he went to the NHL draft, but none of the teams picked him.

 Vychodil spent one season in Sioux City before progressing to ECHL standard with the Johnstown Chiefs.
 Vychodil would only play two games for the Chiefs before being moved mid-season to the Wheeling Nailers, another ECHL team.
 Vychodil settled well and played 38 games during the 2001/02 season.
 During summer 2002, the Wheeling Nailers head coach John Brophy recommend Vychodil to Pittsburgh Penguins organization and went for the training camps to Pittsburgh Penguins NHL and Wilkes-Barre Scranton Penguins AHL.
 After that he played just one game for the Wheeling Nailers before moving to Europe to play for HC Havirov Panthers of the Czech Extraliga during the 2002/03 season.

 He began the 2003/04 season still in the Czech Republic, playing in the second tier of the Czech League for HC Frýdek-Místek.
 He played just four games before returning to North America with the Winston-Salem T-Birds of the SEHL, a team that existed for just one season before folding.
 Vychodil did not want to finish the season with the T-Birds though, and played for two more teams before the season ended - the Greensboro Generals and the Adirondack IceHawks.